 Staff estimated the cost of medium- and heavy-duty ZEVs for battery-electric and fuel cell powered vehicles by adding electric components costs, fuel cell component costs, and energy storage costs to a conventional glider vehicle.
 The final retail price of the ZEV is the sum of the total component costs adjusted by an additional ten percent for other upfront costs such as research, development, retooling, and overhead.
-The calculated prices for BEVs are comparable to battery-electric trucks and vans that are available through the HVIP program today.
+The calculated prices for battery-electric vehicles (BEV) are comparable to battery-electric trucks and vans that are available through the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project (HVIP) program today.